Skip to main content

 • Role ARN

-• Enter dates only if requested by Costory Support
+• Start/End Date: Only if requested by Costory Support

-Q. What format should the CUR 2.0 file be in for optimal integration with Costory?
+What format should the CUR 2.0 file be in?

-Q. Does the CUR 2.0 file need to be located in the master payer account?
+Does the CUR need to be in the master payer account?

-Q. Is it acceptable for the CUR 2.0 file to overwrite itself throughout the month?
+Can the CUR file overwrite itself during the month?

 Did this answer your question?